Rules for student elections

 Note1: The close of nominations and voting dates will be as indicated by the Returning Officer.

-Note2: The prescribed area for the display or erection of campaign material is as follows:
+Note2: The prescribed area for the display of campaign material is as follows:

-On the pillars located from the Kim Beazley Lecture Theatre along the under croft to the Bookshop and then along the under croft to the Student Hub.
-Posters can be placed on the west face and the south face of the end pillar outside the Kim Beazley Lecture Theatre (i.e. only facing the area in which posters are permitted).
+On the pillars located from the Cafe' Kadjininy along the under croft to The Store and then along the under croft to the Student Hub (please refer to the map below).
+Posters are not to be placed on the side of the pillars facing into Bush Court.